marcinkuzminski/rhodecode/docs/index.rst

 =================================================

-``RhodeCode`` (formerly hg-app) is Pylons based repository management and serving for mercurial_.
-It's similar to github or bitbucket, but it's suppose to run as standalone app, it's open source and focuses more on restricted access to repositories There's no default free access to RhodeCode You have to create an account in order to use the application.
+``RhodeCode`` (formerly hg-app) is Pylons based repository management and serving for mercurial_ and git_.
+It's similar to github or bitbucket, but it's suppose to run as standalone app, it's open source and focuses more on restricted access to repositories.
+There's no default free access to RhodeCode You have to create an account in order to use the application.
 It's powered by vcs_ library that we created to handle many various version control systems.

 RhodeCode uses `Semantic Versioning <http://semver.org/>`_

 RhodeCode demo
 --------------